 Abyssinian Personality

 - Constantly Active: Known as the "busiest" cat breed.
-Possesses seemingly endless energy for exploration, climbing, and play.
+Possesses seemingly endless energy for exploration and play.

-- Highly Intelligent: A master problem-solver who can open doors, solve puzzles, and figure out complex tasks quickly.
+- Highly Intelligent: A master problem-solver who can open doors and figure out complex tasks quickly.
+When comparing an Abyssinian vs. Siamese, both are noted for their high intelligence.

-- People-Oriented but Independent: Loves to be near their family, often supervising activities from a high perch, but isn't typically a lap cat.
+- People-Oriented but Independent: Loves to be near their family, but isn't typically a lap cat.

 - Playful for Life: Retains a kitten-like zest for play well into its senior years.